Join us for an Alternative Spring Break in the Ecuadorian Amazon

 To apply and for more questions, please send your cover letter, resume and two references to Andy@amazonlearning.org

-In 2018, Amazon Learning is teaming with Runa Foundation to offer three separate trips to accommodate different spring break schedules.
+In 2019, Amazon Learning is teaming with Runa Foundation to offer three separate trips to accommodate different spring break schedules.
 Each trip is based on a Saturday arrival and a Sunday departure.
-The following dates are available:
+Dates are open in January, February, March and April.

 Arrive in Quito and stay the night in a traditional Andean Hostel.
 You will meet the team and plan for your journey.